The moment the nation was introduced to Chloe of Wainuiomata.

 Part five of five from this full length television programme.

-Raglan By The Sea (1988) was a gently affectionate ramble through a well-loved landscape.
+Raglan By The Sea (1987) was a gentle and affectionate ramble through a well-loved landscape.
 Its stories were brought to life by a number of local personalities interacting with McCormick.
 He was less the expert host than a stand-in for armchair travelers.

 The show rated well, and a series was pitched to TVNZ.
 Morrison was the overall series director, but other directors worked on Heartland too, notably Sean Duffy.
-The series ran from 1991 to 1996, and totaled 43 x 46 minute episodes.
+The series ran from 1991 to 1996, with more than forty 46 minute episodes.

 Heartland became a touchstone for urban New Zealand's romantic nostalgia for the small or faraway corners that epitomised something of the nation's soul.
 Each show was a picturesque cocktail of fondly rehearsed facts, legends, and common truisms about a given community; leavened with very occasional surprises.
-At its best, Heartland's blend of preparation and 'on the hoof' film making was outstanding local telly.
+At its best, Heartland's blend of preparation and 'on the hoof' filmmaking made for outstanding local telly.
 The strengths of the programme were twofold.
 McCormick's easy charm and unflappable presenting skills were key.
 But so was the ability of the format to allow individual subjects to shine.

 Heartland won Best Factual Series at the New Zealand Film and Television Awards in 1994 and 1996.
 It was the winner of a 1995 World Gold Medal and 1993 Bronze Medal at the New York Film Festivals.
 A Heartland book by McCormick and John McDermott was published by Moa Beckett in 1994.